thduo/Lab5Report/Lab5report.md

     }
 }
 ```
-4.Output after the fix: After fixing to include all the numbers.
+4. Output after the fix: After fixing to include all the numbers.
 I deleted the if condition so when it goes through each number in the array, it does not skip negative numbers.
 Next, I use `^` to rerun the command `bash Calculator.sh`, thus having a correct average of sum.

 ![Image](Arrayafter.png)

-# ** REFLECTION:
+# REFLECTION:
 In this second half of the quarter, there are lots of interesting information that I learned from labs and lectures.
 In lab sections, I learned how to work in groups and improve my coding skills from that.
 I learned how to share git repository to my teammates so we can make changes together.
 Additionally, the TAs help me a lot of to further understand Git controls and code bugs that I feel coding is more flexible and approachable to me now.
 Initially, I had a very little knowledge of Github and viewed it as a platform for coding or apply for jobs only.
 However, after several weeks of using Github, I am getting more familiar to use Github as a powerful tool for code review, discussion and team projects.
 This skill is important for me in the future because learning how to adjust code snippets or reviewing codes can significantly improve my code equality and team collaboration.